 Will they Freeze?

 Pipes on exterior walls and /or above uninsulated basements are a concern on nights below freezing.
+Unconditioned crawl spaces may also be a problem for you.
 Opening cabinet doors should keep pipes plenty warm to avoid a problem.
 Lack of insulation in the floor will tend to (waste energy) warm uninsulated basements offering some protection.
 All hoses should be disconnected from faucets outside all winter.
 The only time you should worry in our area is when we have a week of freezing weather, but even then, it rarely gets cold enough here to matter.
 Typically the kitchen sink, bathtub, and washer are concern areas.
 Keep the heat on in the house, open cabinet doors for caution, and hope this winter stays mild as is our new normal.